 Ignition interlock devices (IIDs) are designed to prevent drivers from operating a vehicle after they have ingested any amount of alcohol.
 An IID essentially works like a breathalyzer, in that you must blow into the device, which measures the level of alcohol in your breath, before you are permitted to drive.
 When a court issues an order restricting you from driving a vehicle not equipped with an IID, you will lose your driver’s license unless you obtain a restricted interlock license from the Texas Department of Public Safety (DPS) within 30 days.

-Requirements to Obtain a Restricted Interlock License in Texas
+Obtaining a Restricted Interlock License in Texas

 First, you must have a current, valid Texas driver’s license.
 If your license is suspended or expired, you cannot get a restricted interlock license.
 You also must pay certain fees for this type of license.
 You must pay a restricted interlock license fee, which is $10.00, as well as reinstatement fees.
 A DPS-certified service center must install the IID on your vehicle.
 The requirements for DPS certification of a service center and approval of an IID are set forth in the Texas Ignition Interlock Regulations.
 Finally, you must pay the ongoing costs of installing and maintaining your IID.
 However, if you are unable to pay for these costs, the court may waive part or all of the payments or set up a payment schedule for you.